Scent & Self-Care

 I hope these ideas all help to introduce some ways of thinking more mindfully about perfume, and its capacity to enrich our self-care rituals.
 Perfume can be a powerful, sensory tool with incredible therapeutic potential.
 Human beings have used it to mark and revere some of the most important aspects of life: from anointing wedding couples with scented oils, to marking births and deaths with incense and flowers.
 There is something primal and instinctive in using it to bridge the gap between our physical and psychological selves, bringing us a sense of wholeness and continuity that can often feel increasingly fractured in the face of all the stressors inherent in contemporary life.
 Whether you wear Chanel No.5 (and only Chanel No. 5) to bed, or apply a little rosemary oil before your next exam, I hope these tips bring you healing and happiness.

 Mishka Hoosen is a writer, creative director, and neophyte perfumer living and working in Cape Town, South Africa.
-Their obsessions range from folk songs about murder to folk tales (involving murder.)
-Their first novel, Call it a difficult night, was published by Deep South Books in 2015, and their poetry about girlhood, violence, and hotels is currently being compiled into a collection for publication.
+His obsessions range from folk songs about murder to folk tales (involving murder.)
+His first novel, Call it a difficult night, was published by Deep South Books in 2015, and his poetry about girlhood, violence, and hotels is currently being compiled into a collection for publication.